 This profile represents typical New Jersey homeowners.
 The $250,000 dwelling amount matches median home values across many state markets.
 The 2000 construction year reflects middle-aged homes, which make up the largest segment of New Jersey's housing stock.

-We tested how individual factors change rates by adjusting one element while keeping everything else the same.
-For home age comparisons, we analyzed identical policies for houses built in 1980, 2000, and 2020.
-This method reveals exactly how much each factor affects your premium.
+We tested each factor by adjusting one element at a time while holding all others constant.
+For home age comparisons, we analyzed identical policies for houses built in 1980, 2000 and 2020.

 Your actual rates will be different depending on your home's construction, roof condition, age, location, coverage amounts, claims history, credit score, and insurance company.
 The rate differences shown here demonstrate how much these factors matter when you shop for coverage.